 In Ireland, most Christmas trees hail from the Evergreen pine family.
 They are usually planted in rows or pots, however, the latter isn’t usually recommended for full growth since they need ample space to grow and develop their cone-like shape.
 At home, though, pots are great (and we’ll talk about this more later on).

 After a tree is planted is when a Christmas tree farmer’s work begins.
-Christmas tree farmers take the time to fertilise the trees, shear them, maintain crop control and harvest them once they become ready for sale.
+As one of the Top-rated Irish Christmas tree farms, we take the time to fertilise the trees, shear them, maintain crop control and harvest them carefully once they become ready for sale.

 A farmer is also responsible for making sure the Christmas tree can prosper in the right environment, and in some cases, adapt to the wrong environment.
 For example, some studies show that certain types of Christmas trees such as the Noble Fir grow best in minimum temperatures of minus 30 degrees Fahrenheit.
 This isn’t always possible, and so Christmas tree farmers have had to adapt to the ever-changing temperatures.